roncterry/Deploy-SUSE-AI/README.md

    f) Copy the command to be run (probably the one that bypasses SSL conformation for clusters with a self-signed certificates) and run it on your management machine or a cluster node in the SUSE Observability cluster that has the `kubectl` command installed

+5) Deploy SUSE Storage (Longhorn) into the Observability Cluster

+   a) On the first SUSE Observability cluster node run the script: `04-install_longhorn-observability_cluster.sh`

-5) Deploy SUSE Observability into the SUSE Observability Cluster
+6) Deploy SUSE Observability into the SUSE Observability Cluster

-   a) On the first SUSE Observability cluster node run the script: `04-install_observability.sh`
+   a) On the first SUSE Observability cluster node run the script: `05-install_observability.sh`

    b) Retrieve the admin password from the last line of the `suse-observability-values/templates/baseConfig_values.yaml` file